-An externship is an opportunity for students to earn academic credit by working onsite in an approved agency, both under the supervision of a lawyer at the host agency and with the guidance of a faculty advisor.
-Because it is an academic program, Villanova has adopted a policy designed to ensure the educational integrity of the externship experience.
+An externship is an opportunity for students to earn academic credit by working onsite in an approved placement under the supervision of a lawyer (Field Instructor) and with the guidance of an Advising Faculty Member.
+As it is an academic program, Villanova has adopted a policy designed to foster and ensure the educational integrity of the externship experience.

-According to that policy, the externship host agrees to comply with the following conditions:
+According to the policy, the externship host agrees to:

 - commit to supervising for a minimum number of hours onsite during the semester or summer;

 - designate one attorney as the Field Instructor; however, the extern may also work with other attorneys actively involved in the work of the field placement;

 - involve the student in the substantive aspects of the legal practice.
 The extern's time should not be spent on non-legal or clerical work, except to the extent it is incidental to the work performed by attorneys in the host agency.
 The experience can include, but need not be limited to, several of the following:

 - developing and investigating facts;